 Desk – The heart of any workspace, your desk is where most of the nitty-gritty work happens.
 It’s also where the most clutter shows up.
 Desk organizers have come a long way from black plastic, so you can organize your papers, pens, and other items in style now.
 And your desk drawers are for more than just breaktime snacks—are you fully using your space?

-Chair – Working well and productively means taking care of yourself, and with 71% of workers saying their chair has caused them back pain, the chair that’s at your workspace can have a huge impact.
+Chair – Working well and productively means taking care of yourself, and the chair that’s at your workspace can have a huge impact.
 If you’re trying to organize and optimize your office, don’t forget your office furniture!